Smegma in Dogs: Causes, Symptoms, and Treatment Options

 Understanding Smegma in Dogs

-To put it simply, smegma is the white, yellow, or greenish fluid that accumulates around the opening of the prepuce, which is the foreskin-like covering of the penis in male dogs.
-This fluid is made up of dead skin cells, proteins, and other substances that help lubricate and protect the penis.
+Smegma is a normal substance that accumulates around the opening of the prepuce, or foreskin-like covering of the penis, in male dogs.
+It’s composed of dead skin cells, proteins, and other substances that help lubricate and protect the penis.

 Purpose and Normal Production